Hip arthroplasty; Total hip replacement; Hip hemiarthroplasty; Arthritis - hip replacement; Osteoarthritis - hip replacement

 Most of the time, hip joint replacement is done in people age 60 and older.
 Many people who have this surgery are younger.
 Younger people who have a hip replaced may put extra stress on the artificial hip.
 That extra stress can cause it to wear out earlier than in older people.
 Part or all of the joint may need to be replaced again if that happens.

-Your doctor may recommend a hip replacement for these problems:
+Your health care provider may recommend a hip replacement for these problems:

 Other reasons for replacing the hip joint are: